hongpham/Workshop-Protect-your-IoT-fleet/Lab 2 - Audit your IoT Fleet/README.md

 From IoT management console, click **Defend**, **Mitigation Actions**.
 From the top right conner, click **Create** to create a new Mitigation Actions.

+To see the list of supported actions, you can look at [this document](https://docs.aws.amazon.com/iot/latest/developerguide/device-defender-mitigation-actions.html).
 In this Lab, let's create a Mitigation Actions that will update the certificate of the devices because one of the findings indicate that 2 devices are sharing the same device certificate.

 <img src="../images/ma-updatedev.png"/>